-A little further along, the Mermaid Surf Club has all of the icy cold beers to enjoy while overlooking the ocean and, once you’re suitably refreshed, it’s time to pedal on.
+A little further along, the Mermaid Beach Surf Club has all of the icy cold beers to enjoy while overlooking the ocean and, once you’re suitably refreshed, it’s time to pedal on.

 The final destination is in sight, Broadbeach (if you’ve made it this far), with a HUGE array of eating and drinking holes to satisfy any desire.

-They say that six beers is a meal, so who needs food if you can have beer?
+Who needs food if you can have beer?
 Skip dinner and head straight to The Broadbeach for a huge, high vibin’ Sunday session.

 And you’re done!
 What a time.
 Make sure you’ve locked up your bikes, share an Uber home and pick up your loyal companion Monday arvo.